 The above title is a comment made by Jesus, on the cross, and can be found in the New Testament.
-I was taking a course on Insight Timer recently called “The Contemplative Journey,” which is a Gnostic workshop.
+I was taking a course on Insight Timer recently called “The Contemplative Journey,” which is a Gnostic workshop given by Methods.
 The very last day of this five-day process, the instructor took us on a final meditation in which he used these words “They know not what they do.”
 I was mesmerized by this statement in a new way and decided to reflect on this today.Continue reading

 If love never fails, according to 1 Corinthians 13:4-8, then why does it?
 Why do men or women simply give up and walk away rather than choosing to work on themselves and their partnership?
 To say “I love you,” signifies that this other being holds value for you.
 That this person is significant to you.